KCarlile/jekyll-twitter-bootstrap/README.md

 #### `_includes/posts_latest.html` Usage

 You can show excerpts of the _N_ latest posts, sorted by most recent first, by using the `posts_latest.html` include as shown below.
 Change the value assigned to `posts_count` to alter the number of most recent posts displayed.
+Omitting a value for `posts_count` will result in _all_ posts being displayed.

 For example, to add the two most recent posts to your home page's markdown, add this below: